-13. The Governor of the Virgin Islands is the competent authority for implementation of financial sanctions measures and under each Order in Council responsibilities and duties include, inter alia, the power to grant, vary and revoke licences (which permit the conduct of specified activities otherwise not permitted under the relevant Orders-in-Council); the duty to publish certain lists; and power to delegate any of the Governor's functions.
+13. The Governor of the Virgin Islands is the competent authority responsible for the implementation of financial sanctions measures.
+Under each Order in Council the Governor's responsibilities and duties include, inter alia, the power to grant, vary and revoke licences (which permit the conduct of specified activities otherwise not permitted under the relevant Orders-in-Council); the duty to publish certain lists; and power to delegate any of the Governor's functions.